escapin/sElect/README.md

 ## Dependencies

 * Java JDK (tested with openjdk-7).
-* Bouncy Castle crypto library (please, put the appropriate jar file in the 'lib' folder).
+* Bouncy Castle crypto Java library (please, put the appropriate jar file in the 'lib' folder).
+* Junit Java library (please, put the appropriate jar file in the 'lib' folder).
 * node.js and npm.

 ## Development Environment